0xRampey/blog/_posts/2020-10-30-hello-dark-mode.md

 image: images/dark-side.gif
 hide: false
 search_exclude: false
-categories: [colours, css, fastpages]
+categories: [colours, jekyll, css, fastpages]
 ---

-This time for my `fastpages` blog. `fastpages` gets a lot of things right for someone who uses `Jupyter` notebooks and wants to get into blogging.
+I have come to talk with you again, this time for my `fastpages` blog.

+`fastpages` gets a lot of things right for someone who uses `Jupyter` notebooks and wants to get into blogging.
 Prashanth Rao's [article](https://prrao87.github.io/blog/blogging-for-data-scientists/) does a great job of making the case for that.

 # But why?